jordanmaulana/YourOwnFaceRecognition/README.md

    - change your label on line 22, 23 according to your file names
 6. **Run modelling.py** to generate model files
 7. **Run deploy2.py** and enjoy how it works!

+If you provide variative dataset of your face (different angle, brightness, contrast), it will mostly produce higher accuracy of your image recognition.
+So, train as many variative photos of yours.